 Local authorities are required to recognise the costs of retirement in the Net Cost of Services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
 However, this conflicts with the charge the Authority is required to make in the Comprehensive Income & Expenditure Account based on the cash payable in the year to the pension fund, so the real cost of retirement benefits is then reversed out of the accounts in the statement of movement on the general fund balance.
 Under International Accounting Standards 19 (IAS 19) the accounting for pension's schemes has been revised for all fiscal years beginning on or after 1st January 2013 and these changes reflected in the financial statements includes interest on Assets.
 The expected return on assets is replaced with the "interest on assets".
-This is the interest on assets held at the start of the period and cash flows occurring during the period, calculated using the discount rate at the start of the year.
-The pension cost under the revised IAS 19 will see the interest cost and expected return on assets replaced with the "net interest cost".
+This is the interest cost and expected return on assets replaced with the revised IAS 19 will see the interest cost and expected return on assets replaced with the "net interest cost".
 This will be calculated as interest on pension liabilities less the interest on assets.
 The revised IAS 19 guidance requires that all actuarial gains and losses be recognised in the year of occurrence via Other Comprehensive Income and Expenditure and can no longer be deferred.

 Actuarial gains and losses on liabilities due to changes in actuarial assumptions will need to be split between the effect of changes in financial assumptions and changes in demographic assumptions.
 Administration expenses are recognised as a separate item within the pension cost.